|Power Output:||1,980 lbf @ 8,700 rpm|

 The Jumo inaugurated the Jet Age when it was introduced by the German Luftwaffe late in World War II.
 It was the first mass-produced jet aircraft engine and powered the world's first operational jet fighter, the Messerschmitt Me-262 and jet bomber the Aradi Ar-234.
 Although a lack of high-temperature metals limited its thrust to less than 2,000 lbs., its axial flow design ultimately proved highly successful making it the forerunner of today's high-performance jet aircraft engines.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Junker Jumo 004B Cut-away.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Junker Jumo 004B Cut-away.